 Thanks for giving credit where credit is due.

-One of the questions he asked is, how I came up with arrangements.
+One question he asked is, how I came up with arrangements.
 I explained that my music is a mixture of many things.
 I grew up listening to my father’s music, Beny More, R&B, classical music and I lived in the Bronx during the birth of Hip-Hop.
 My music is a mixture of all those things and what comes out, comes out.
 It’s also the result of hard work, pain, struggle and a lot of soul searching.

 Tell me about the jazz side of El Conde Negro.